mauriziopaul/PLMcctools/README.md

 ## Installation

-You can install `cctools` using the following steps.
+You can install `PLMcctools` using the following steps.

 1. Install dependencies from CRAN in R: